 The only downside that I have to note down here again.
 Never sew over a metal zipper by mistake!
 This will make your (this time not twin) jersey needle break. 🙁

-By the way Kira Denecke’s book has three more chapter to explore: one on blouses, one on tops and one on shirt blouses.
+By the way, Kira Denecke’s book has three more chapters to explore: one on blouses, one on tops, and one on shirt blouses.
 I haven’t started working through these yet, but I keep you posted!

 So, here they are!
 My slightly shorter shirts are made with French terry.
 Tell me what you think about these shirt options in the comments below.